Nizwa Souq (2026): A Step-By-Step Guide & What to Buy

 A distinctive part of Nizwa Souq: shelves of pottery, hanging lanterns, and shaded arches that guide you further inside.

-The Corner for Old Finds & Antiques
+Step Two: The Corner for Old Finds & Antiques

 I met Amjad soon after and he suggested we begin our visit with ‘the Vintage Finds’ Corner – a spot I wouldn’t have noticed on my own.
 It is situated in a corner of the car park opposite the Central Main gates to the market.